 Mr Stuart Cole is Head of Careers and Mrs Aine Morgan is the Careers Co-Ordinator.
 However all staff will contribute to CEIAG through their roles as Heads of Departments and Subject Teachers.

 The aims of the CEAIG policy cover 3 main areas:

 1. Self-Awareness and Development – Identify an awareness of their skills, qualities and achievements based on their experiences and explore the changing attitudes in the world of work, training and education

-2. Career Exploration – Identify, investigate and explore the extent and diversity of local, national and international opportunities available in education, training and word
+2. Career Exploration – Identify, investigate and explore the extent and diversity of local, national and international opportunities available in education, and training.

 Explore LMI data

 Interested in the labour market and want labour market information?

 Here you can find out where to get more information and intelligence of the UK labour market.

 Click here to read the current Northern Ireland Skills Barometer Report 2021